-McMaster University Centre for Continuing Education has been offering programs in addiction studies for nearly 30 years.
-We are pleased to continue this tradition with the launch of our new addictions program: Professional Addiction Studies.
-This program will launch in the fall of 2018.
+McMaster University Continuing Education has been offering programs in addiction studies for nearly 30 years.
+We are pleased to continue this tradition with the Professional Addiction Studies program.

 The Professional Addiction Studies diploma and certificate programs provide an opportunity for individuals seeking to enter the field of addiction to enhance their knowledge and skills required for employment and professional certification.
 The programs also serve as professional development for those already working in fields such as mental health, counselling, law enforcement, nursing, social work, child and family services.

 Content is based on areas of knowledge and skills as identified by the Canadian Addiction Counsellor Certification Federation (CACCF) core competencies, and from consultations with other industry experts in addiction and mental health. *Program approval for ICADC/CCAC certification.
 See https://mcmastercce.ca/addiction-studies/professional-associations for details.

 The required courses in the program provide holistic information about various aspects of addiction.
 In recognition of the prominence of trauma in the addiction field, these courses are designed with a trauma-informed lens.